iTwin/itwinjs-core/test-apps/appui-test-app/standalone/README.md

     npm run buildapp
     ```

-* To start the application in Electron, navigate to the root of appui-standalone-app, and use the command:
+* To start the application in Electron, navigate to the `standalone` directory under appui-test-app, and use the command:

   ```cmd
   npm run start